bloominstituteoftechnology/mongo-bears/README.md

 Use _yarn_ or _npm_ to add _mongoose_ to to the project.

-Inside `server.js`, require _mongoose_ and use it to connect your API to the `BearKeeper` database in your MongoDB Server (local or remote).
-If the `BearKeeper` database does not exist, it will be created automatically by MongoDB.
+Inside `server.js`, require _mongoose_ and use it to connect your API to the `beardb` database in your MongoDB Server (local or remote).
+If the `beardb` database does not exist, it will be created automatically by MongoDB.

 When the connection to MongoDB succeeds, log the following message to the console: _"Successfully Connected to MongoDB"_.